tmenguy/ha-solcast-solar/README.md

 By default, all of them are enabled.
 (NB: Hourly and half-hourly detail is already excluded from being sent to LTS.)

 > [!NOTE]
-> If you want to implement the sample PV graph below then you'll need to keep half-hourly detail breakdown enabled.
+> If you want to implement the sample PV graph below then you'll need to keep half-hourly detail breakdown enabled, along with `estimate10`.

 ## Key Solcast concepts